stratdev3/SimpleW/documentation/simplew/docs/reference/corsmodule.md

 # CorsModule

-The `CorsModule` is used to setup Cross-Origin Resource Sharing policy.
+The `CorsModule` is used to set up a Cross-Origin Resource Sharing policy.
-This module setup a middleware.
+This module sets up a middleware.

 ## Definition